 Minimally invasive surgery is used to treat wide range of conditions in multiple specialties.
-Follow the links below for more information on UC San Diego Health System’s minimally invasive surgical expertise.
+Follow the links below for more information on UC San Diego Health’s minimally invasive surgical expertise.
 Also visit da Vinci Surgery for information on specific robotic procedures.

 Conditions such as mitral valve prolapse and coronary artery disease are treated through robot-assisted minimally invasive means.
-Visit the Sulipzio Cardiovascular Center at UC San Diego Health System for more information.
+Visit the Sulpizio Cardiovascular Center at UC San Diego Health for more information.

 We offer a wide range of minimally invasive surgical procedures – including colorectal robotic surgery - for treating problems of the colon and rectum.
 The surgical staff includes internationally recognized experts in colon cancer, rectal cancer and anal cancer, as well as diverticulitis, Crohn's disease, ulcerative colitis, fecal incontinence, hemorrhoids and other disorders.

 We utilize state-of-the-art minimally invasive surgical techniques for conditions of the thyroid, parathyroid, skull base and larynx.